The Twilight Zone Companion

 The Twilight Zone Companion is a book by Marc Scott Zicree published in 1982.

+Contents

 The Twilight Zone Companion is a book about the original The Twilight Zone series.

 Reception

 Dave Pringle reviewed The Twilight Zone Companion for Imagine magazine, and stated that it "is excellent value for anyone who holds the 25-year-old TV series in high esteem.
 It is a well-illustrated 447-page book.
 The solid text contains interviews with many of the writers and directors who worked on the series, including Richard Matheson."